 Your business isn't generic.
 Your accountant shouldn't be either.
-Here's why UK creative agencies get better results with an accountant who actually understands the industry.

 Most accountants treat every business the same.
-For agencies, that means missed opportunities and bad advice.

-You have to explain your business model every time
+You explain your business model every time

-Retainer revenue, project fees, media passthrough — a general accountant treats these like foreign concepts.
+Retainer revenue, project fees, media passthrough.
+A general accountant treats these like foreign concepts.
 You end up educating them instead of getting advice.

 Your cash flow advice is generic

 Agency cash flow is unique.
-Client payment terms, contractor costs hitting before client payments arrive, seasonal dips between campaigns — generalists don't account for any of this.
+Client payment terms, contractor costs hitting before client payments arrive, seasonal dips between campaigns.
+Generalists don't account for any of this.

 You're probably paying too much tax

-IR35 and contractor compliance is a minefield
+IR35 and contractor risk is a minefield

-An accountant who knows agencies inside out can make a real difference to your bottom line.
+An accountant who knows agencies inside out.

 Faster, more relevant advice